financial disclosure statements

 Similar disclosure forms are required by non-elected government officials holding top administrative positions on a federal, state and local level.

-On a federal level, these financial disclosure forms are required for members of the U.S. Congress and the president, as well as for members of a presidential cabinet and other top executive branch officials.
+On a federal level, these financial disclosure forms are required for members of the U.S. Congress, Supreme Court Justices, and the president, as well as for members of the presidential cabinet and other top executive branch officials.

 Many states similarly require that state or local elected officials file financial disclosure statements.

 In California these forms are called statements of economic interests and are required for anyone running for or holding either a state elected office or a local office such as a city council, school board or board of supervisors.

 In California many non-elected state and local public officials, such as city managers, county adminstrators or department headsb (police chiefs, redevelopment agency directors, etc.) also must file these statements.

 News Stories Using Financial Disclosure Forms

 State PUC Member Invested in Phone Firm - San Francisco Chronicle, 8/21/2000.

 State fines former commissioner: Duque cited for utility commission votes on Nextel - San Francisco Chronicle, 1/22/2005

 Alameda County college leader's business partner gets $900,000 contract - Contra Costa Times, 7/11/2009.
 Scroll down about two thirds of the way through the story to see the references to statements of economic interests.